learndataengineering/learndataengineering.guide/pages/index.md

 |:--:|
 | *Image Credits - [Databricks](https://www.databricks.com/)*|

 Since the focus has shifted from data tools to resulting data once again, We see a growing interest in enterprise data mamanagement tools and processes.
-In the modern data engineering, old is new.
-The terms like [data governance](https://www.ibm.com/in-en/topics/data-governance) and [data lineage](https://www.ibm.com/in-en/topics/data-lineage#:~:text=Data%20lineage%20is%20the%20process,destination%20within%20the%20data%20pipeline.) are also seeing a ressurgence after the Hadoop era.

-### Modern Data Engineering Lifecycle
+### Data Engineering Lifecycle

-The below image shows the breadth of all the data engineering lifecycle activities.
+Lets talk about the data engineering lifecycle.
+It is the heart of all the activities that a data engineering team performs.

 | ![Data Engineering Lifecycle](../assets/img/index.md/data-engineering-lifecycle.jpeg) |
 |:--:|
 | *Image Credits - [Fundamentals of Data Engineering Book](https://xebia.com/blog/fundamentals-of-data-engineering/)*|

+The different stages of data engineering lifecycle are:

+1. Generation - data is produced at source systems

+2. Ingestion - data is copied from source systems to a storage system at an interval

+3. Storage - data storage like data lake or data warehouse

+4. Transformation - data is converted to specified format

+5. Serving Data - data is made available for various stakeholders for further analysis

+The data engineering lifecycle also encompasses the undercurrents like:

+- Security - Access control to data and systems

+- Data Management - Data Discoverability, Data Definitions, Data Accountability, Data Modeling, Data Integrity

+- DataOps - Observability, Monitoring, Incident reporting

+- Data Architecture - Analyze trade-offs, Design for agility, Add value to the business

+- Orchestration - Coordinate workflows, Schedule jobs, Manage tasks

+- Software Engineering - Programming and coding skills, Software design patterns, Testing and Debugging

+In the modern data engineering, old is new.
+The terms like [data governance](https://www.ibm.com/in-en/topics/data-governance) and [data lineage](https://www.ibm.com/in-en/topics/data-lineage#:~:text=Data%20lineage%20is%20the%20process,destination%20within%20the%20data%20pipeline.) are also seeing a ressurgence after the Hadoop era.

-All of the data engineering activties in the [data engineering lifecycle](https://glossary.airbyte.com/term/data-engineering-lifecycle/) are achieved using few core skills listed below.
+Most of the activties that a data engineer performs on a daily basis can be built using few core skills listed in the next section.

 ### Skillset for Modern Data Engineering